MichalReznak/quep/README.md

 # TODOs:
 * TODO Add constraints
+* TODO fix output of the table to string

 * TODO use thermal relaxation example to create a better noisy simulator
 * TODO extend supported gates with custom defined and their inverse